Barneston Rural Volunteer Fire Department

 About Our Organization

 The Barneston Volunteer Fire Department was formed in 1956 to serve the small town of Barneston and the immediate surrounding area.
 Since then the department has transformed into the Barneston Rural Volunteer Fire Department serving not only the town of Barneston, but also the surrounding area including the Village of Liberty 8 miles away.
-Our department consist of 20 volunteer firefighters, 5 rural board members, 3 grass rigs, 1 engine, and 1 tender tanker.
+Our department consist of 20 volunteer firefighters, 5 rural board members, 1 Structural Engine, 3 Wildland Brush Trucks, and 2 Water Tender Tankers.

 Past Projects